 We face intense competition in China's coffee shop industry and food and beverage sector in general.
-Our competitors include both new and well-established quick service restaurants and coffee chains, independent local coffee shop operators, convenience stores and grocery stores.
-Our main competitors include Starbucks, Costa Coffee, Peets, Luckin Coffee, Greybox Coffee, Pacific Coffee and McCafe.
+Our competitors in the coffee shop industry include both new and well-established quick service restaurants and coffee chains, independent local coffee shop operators, as well as convenience stores and grocery store, with key competitors including Luckin Coffee, Starbucks, COTTI Coffee, and Manner.
+Popeyes' competitors in China are primarily other fast casual restaurants, quick service restaurants and casual dining restaurants, such as KFC.
 Delivery aggregators and other food delivery services also provide consumers with convenient access to a broad range of competing restaurant chains and food retailers.

 We compete on the basis of product choice, quality, value for money, service and location.
 In particular, we seek to offer high-quality coffee products at a very attractive price through a differentiated pricing strategy.
-For example, our list price for Americano (16oz) and Latte (16oz), two very popular coffee products in China, is generally below the list price of Greybox, Peets, Starbucks, Costa Coffee, Pacific Coffee and Luckin Coffee and above the list price of McCafe.
-We believe that there is significant demand and opportunity in our market space.
-We believe that we are well-positioned to compete effectively with existing and new competitors on the basis of these factors.
-However, our competitors may have longer operating histories, greater brand recognition, more capital, better supplier relationships and larger customer bases.
+For example, our list price for Americano (16oz) and Latte (16oz), two very popular coffee products in China, is generally below the list price of Peets, Starbucks, Costa Coffee, Pacific Coffee, Manner Coffee and above the list price of Luckin and COTTI Coffee.
+As consumers continue to seek higher quality offerings, especially given an increasing consumer focus on responsible sourcing, ingredients and preparation, we believe there is significant demand and opportunity in our market space and that we are well-positioned to compete effectively with existing and new competitors on the basis of these factors.
+In addition, we place a focus on innovation and localization to ensure our menu offerings stand out from our competitors.

+However, the restaurant industry is intensely competitive and we compete with many well-established food service companies on the basis of product choice, quality, affordability, service and location.
+The restaurant business is often affected by changes in consumer tastes, national, regional or local economic conditions, demographic trends, traffic patterns, the type, number and location of competing restaurants, and disposable income.
+Our competitors may also have longer operating histories, greater brand recognition, more capital, better supplier relationships and larger customer bases.
 For discussion of risks relating to our competitors, see "Item 3.
-Key Information-D. Risk Factors - Risks Related to THIL's Business and Industry - We face intense competition in China's coffee industry and food and beverage sector.
+Key Information-D. Risk Factors-Risks Related to THIL's Business and Industry-We face intense competition in China's coffee industry and food and beverage sector.
 Failure to compete effectively could lower our revenues, margins and market share."